-How to Apply for your German settlement permit
+How to apply for your German settlement permit

 Otherwise, you’ll want to contact your local Ausländerbehörde to set up an appointment.
 Keep in mind that one of the documents required below must be current as of 2 weeks of your appointment, and refresh your documents as necessary.

-You can download this list here.
 One thing I’ve for sure learned when meeting with the German authorities is the more organized you are, the easier the appointment will go for you.
 Have everything neatly ordered, clipped together, and marked so that the processor can flip through it easily.
 Bonus points if you have copies of things like your passport and EU Blue Card already made.

 - Valid passport